fhirschmann/algolab/doc/final.rst

 the railway while staying true to general railway layout) and where their weak spots are, resulting in a bad generalization of the railways.

+As we combine all three algorithms and exploit their strengths weaknesses are hard to detect in practice using MOTIS while theoretically possible or actually present but not noticeable because they only affect minuscule details.

 Ramer-Douglas-Peucker (RDP)
 ---------------------------